s0han24/tabular_rl_methods/README.md

 This highlights not just average performance but **policy reliability**.

 #### Afterstates:
-To improve generalization, the agent can be modified to learn afterstate values instead of action-values.
+To improve generalization, the agent can be modified to learn afterstate values(refer [[4](#4)]) instead of action-values.
 This helps reuse knowledge across state-action pairs leading to the same resulting state — an efficient trick in structured games like Nim.
 - Afterstates have not been implemented yet and are the planned next step

 ### Key Observations